Amber-Assets-Management/docs/fund_specs/silver-hill-fund-spec.md

 Taking into account these assumptions it looks rationally to develop a strategy to increase (accumulate) Ethereum using short-term market inefficiency and volatility.
 The main purpose of this fund is to outperform the simple ETH buy & stake (ETH 2.0) strategy.
 The strategy of the fund utilizes a non-leveraged weighted rebalancing approach.
 - DeFi used for assets swap: [uniswap.org](https://uniswap.org/)
-- Protocol: [Optimistic rollup](https://www.optimism.io/) (significantly lower fees than on the main chain)
+- Protocol: [Optimism](https://www.optimism.io/).
+If you're interested in what is L2 solution, feel free to check [this awesome short video](https://www.youtube.com/watch?v=BgCgauWVTs0)
 - Platform: [dhedge.org](https://www.dhedge.org/)

 Expected returns: Ethereum APY + ~30% (including management fee) Expected asset max downfall: ~15% less than ETH downfall.
 Ethereum can reach an almost 90% downfall from ATH during bear markets.
 Recommended asset allocation period - 2 years.
-Allowed investment assets: WETH, USDC.
+Allowed investment assets: USDC.

 ## Fund fees & policies